williamouyang/okta.github.io/_source/docs/api/resources/users.md

 ##### Response Parameters
 {:.api .api-response .api-response-params}

 Returns an empty object.
 Returns an empty object.

+Passing an invalid `id` returns a `404 Not Found` status code with error code `E0000007`.
-Passing an invalid `id` returns a `400 Bad Request` status code with error code `E0000001`.
+Passing an `id` that is not in the `SUSPENDED` state returns a `400 Bad Request` status code with error code `E0000001`.

 ##### Request Example
 {:.api .api-request .api-request-example}